-The CRYRM system control cards may be divided into two groups-A. those which do not cause the loading of any subprogram, and B. those which cause the loading of and transfer of control to some subprogram.
+The CRYRM system control cards may be divided into two groups--A. those which do not cause the loading of any subprogram, and B. those which cause the loading of and transfer of control to some subprogram.

 Since Group A control cards do not cause the system to give up control, they should be followed by other system control cards.
 Group B control cards, however, do cause the system to give control to a subprogram.
 If a PROGRAM CHANGES FOLLOW or a SYSTEM CHANGES FOLLOW control card immediately follows a Group B control card, the overlays which follow will be placed in memory after the subprogram is loaded in from the library.
 Overlays may be in the form of OCTAL cards and/or absolute-mode column binary cards.
-Immediately after such changes are processed (or immediately after the Group B control card if no changes are present) the subprogram is given control card if they are required.
+Immediately after such changes are processed (or immediately after the Group B control card if no changes are present) the subprogram is given control; therefore, the next cards in the deck should be subprogram control cards if they are required.
 A system control card should follow the subprogram cards, since the subprogram will return control to the system when it has finished its calculations.